romanbovda/crypto-currency-api/README.md

 ## Infrastructure provisioning

-Use the package manager homebrew to install the AWS CLI.
+For MacOs, use the package manager homebrew to install the AWS CLI.
 ```commandline
 $ brew install awscli
 ```